 Many of these eight goals are water-related.
 By the year 2015 (the target date for all the Millennium Development Goals), the United Nations has resolved to halve the proportion of people who are unable to reach or to afford safe drinking water and who lack basic sanitation.
 If this goal can be achieved, it will enable the realization of other goals, such as reducing the under-five child mortality rate by 66 percent, and ensuring that children can complete a full course of primary schooling.
-The organization further vowed to “stop the unsustainable exploitation of water resources by developing water management strategies at the regional, national, and local levels, which promote both equitable access and adequate supplies.”
-With less then a decade remaining until the target date, the present results are mixed.
 Millennium Development Goal target on drinking water met.
 Lenny Kravitz supports UNICEF’s efforts to expand access to safe water and sanitation By Rebecca Zerzan NEW YORK, USA, 6 March 2012 – The world has met the Millennium Development Goal (MDG) target of halving the proportion of people without access to safe drinking water, well ahead of the MDG 2015 deadline.

 This is the key message in a report issued today by UNICEF and the World Health Organization (WHO), ‘Progress on Drinking Water and Sanitation, 2012 Update’.
+The report reveals that, at the end of 2010, 89 per cent of the world’s population used improved drinking water sources, meeting the target.
 Water Wise - Unsafe Water and Hygiene.
 How many may be are at risk?